 In 2020 the median annual wage for 'Occupational Health and Safety Specialists' was $76,340, or $36.70 hourly

 'Occupational Health and Safety Specialists' are paid 82.0% higher than the national median wage, which stands at $41,950

 * Data from the Bureau of Labor Statistics

-As of 2020 there were 95,960 people employed as Occupational Health and Safety Specialists.
+As of 2020 there were 95,960 people employed as Occupational Health and Safety Specialists within the United States.

-This represents around 0.07% of the employed workforce across the United States.
+This represents around 0.07% of the employed workforce across the country.

 Review, evaluate, and analyze work environments and design programs and procedures to control, eliminate, and prevent disease or injury caused by chemical, physical, and biological agents or ergonomic factors.
 May conduct inspections and enforce adherence to laws and regulations governing the health and safety of individuals.
 May be employed in the public or private sector.

 If you're thinking of starting a new career, or looking to change jobs, we've created a handy job search tool which might just help you land that perfect new role.